 YubiKey provides a program on their website called the YubiKey Personalization Tool (YPT) that can be used to customize the different features of the YubiKey on Linux, Windows, or Mac.
 I’m using the Linux version in this post, but the Windows and Mac versions should work very similarly.

-If you use the Linux version like I did, you may need to build the program from the source code provided by YubiKey.
+If you use the Linux version as I did, you may need to build the program from the source code provided by YubiKey.
 Instructions for how to do so are included in the README file that comes with the source code and are easy to follow, so I won’t cover them here.

 Step 2: Programming the YubiKey with a static password